Faivel10/Mini-Project/README.md

 * Writer.py will convert the parsed points to the required output file - will be named faivel_dragatsky.xlsx.

 ## Where is the output
-When done, the parsed output will be in output folder with each output file named with a "parsed-" prefix and then the original sheet title.
+When done, the parsed output will be in output folder with each output file in the code folder named with a "parsed-" prefix and then the original sheet title.
 The final output is named faivel_dragatsky in the main folder.

 ## Testing: